qianweicheng/rasa/edo_pro/wangxy/XY_rasa_04/data/nlu.md

 - new version edison keep signing me out had to sign in a times already into a of my accounts
 - i keep getting signed out of my accounts
 - it does not let me sign a different emails in at the same time it keeps signing them both out
-- is having problems staying signed in with my email keeps signing me out and sometimes does not let me sign in at tbsp in us edit a send message
+- is having problems staying signed in with my email
 - logged out of my icloud account and will not let me log back in says that the email password is not correct i know that it is because i am able to log in with a different app
 - why did you log me out off of my i phone email account can't log in
 - this app logged me out of my account after the update